How to Prepare an Emergency Kit for Any Disaster

 VEHICLE

-Maintain an emergency go-kit in your vehicle just in case you become stranded.
-Every time the seasons change, update this it.
+Maintain an emergency kit in your vehicle just in case you become stranded.
+Every time the seasons change, update this.
 The following items ought to be included:

 • Jumper cables